Listing Agent: What They Are And How To Choose One

 Your listing agent is also responsible for bringing buyers directly to you and bringing you any offers made on the property.
 Once you have an offer, the listing agent will help you navigate any complicated paperwork and the steps needed to close on the sale.

-Listing Agent Vs. Selling Agent
+Listing Agent Vs. Selling Agent: What’s The Difference?

 - Listing agent: Helps with listing your home for sale

 - Seller’s agent: Another name for a listing agent

 - Buyer’s agent: Helps you find a home to buy

 - Selling agent: Another name for a buyer’s agent

 Head still spinning?
 It’s a little weird for someone representing the buyer to be referred to as a selling agent.
 We get that.
 Think of it this way, it’s your listing agent (or seller’s agent) who helps sell your property.
 The selling agent (or buyer’s agent) has the job of showing your property to potential buyers and “selling them” on the fact that it meets their needs.

 There is also a situation where one agent can be both the listing agent and buyer’s agent; this status is known as dual agency and is usually frowned upon in the real estate space.
 It’s pretty hard for one agent to uphold both the selling and buying party’s best interest.

 Both the listing agent and the buyer’s agent are paid 5% – 6% of the home’s purchase price at the time of closing.

 Understanding who exactly is paying out that commission can be confusing; however, the seller is usually going to add that fee to the home’s listing price.